Chronically Crazy: Life With Endometriosis

 That procedure was two years ago.
 The endo has lead to other issues which are considered chronic pain and allow me to keep the “spoonie” label us endosisters wear so well.
 A diagnosis of endo doesn’t typically unite a woman with her friends.
-Even though as many as 5 million American women have endometriosis, many girls don’t even know of the disease, let alone have pals who are in the same boat.
+Even though endometriosis affects as many as 176 million people worldwide, many girls don’t even know of the disease, let alone have pals who are in the same boat.
 I sure didn’t — I turned to the Internet for solace and guidance.

 Private Facebook groups gave me some insight into what others with the disease are dealing with.
 While I have it bad (I’m a 3.5 and 4 is the worst), this is nothing.
 There are women on disability because of endo.
 They’ve gone through multiple surgeries, medically-induced menopause (been there, hot flashed through that), infertility treatments, acupuncture, holistic medicine and more with no relief.
 I am lucky.
 A particular brand of birth control, when taken in a timely fashion and without placebos, keeps my sticky insides in check.